 There is no vaccine or medicine for these diseases so the only way to prevent them is repelling mosquitos.
 Travel with a mosquitos net for your bed and take natural mosquito repellent.
-Stay away from chemical DEET spray, it works but is toxic.
+Stay away from chemical DEET spray, it works but it is toxic.

-I’ve written a detailed surf packing list including everything you should have in your first aid kit.
+We’ve written a detailed surf packing list including everything you should have in your first aid kit.
 I highly recommend checking it out.

 Traveling around El Salvador

 The local bus, known as the chicken bus will set you back $0.25 and entertain you to a soundtrack of 80s love songs.
 Another option is to arrange a local to drive you to different breaks.
 Find a friend in the surf (works best for us girls I think!), or speak to the surf photographers on the beach, they are often keen to drive you and take photos for a package price (don’t forget to negotiate).